“GoDaddy vs. HostGator?” is a very common question for anyone researching hosting options.

 HostGator offers bonus features such as marketing credits for AdWords, Bing, etc. They also offer a free business toll-free phone number for your business.

 GoDaddy offers a free Office 365 subscription.
 They’ll also bundle many of their services like DNS, accounting, etc.

-If you are a small business who doesn’t need/want nitty-gritty cPanel features – and you like the convenience of GoDaddy’s complementary services, then GoDaddy will be good.
-If you are want to experiment and want access to more advanced features, then HostGator will be a better fit on features for you.
+If you are a small business that doesn’t need/want nitty-gritty cPanel features – and you like the convenience of GoDaddy’s complementary services, then GoDaddy will be good.
+If you are want to experiment and want access to more advanced features, then HostGator will be a better fit.